ritikx01/awesome-tricks/README.md

 1. arch_customize
 	- Contains the way I customized my arch linux

-2. code
+2. bash_tricks
-	- Contains some nice bash commands
+	- Contains some nice bash tricks

 3. colourised_bash_C_output
 	- Take a look at it if you want to add colours to your C or bash output.